Tocilizumab Solution for injection

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While the drug may be prescribed for children as young as 2 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children as young as 2 years for selected conditions, precautions do apply.

 They need to know if you have any of these conditions:

-Your condition will be monitored carefully while you are receiving this medicine.
-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
-You may need blood work done while you are taking this medicine.
+Visit your care team for regular checks on your progress.
+Your condition will be monitored carefully while you are receiving this medication.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+You may need blood work done while taking this medication.

-You will be tested for tuberculosis (TB) before you start this medicine.
-If your doctor prescribes any medicine for TB, you should start taking the TB medicine before starting this medicine.
-Make sure to finish the full course of TB medicine.
+You will be tested for tuberculosis (TB) before you start this medication.
+If your care team prescribes any medication for TB, you should start taking the TB medication before starting this medication.
+Make sure to finish the full course of TB medication.

 This medication may increase your risk of getting an infection.
 Call your care team for advice if you get a fever, chills, sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 Try to avoid being around people who are sick.

 Talk to your care team about your risk of cancer.
 You may be more at risk for certain types of cancers if you take this medication.